raniramez/Cellula_2week/README.md

   --label_col label \
   --output_dir outputs_distilbert_lora

-The classifier will then load the LoRA weights from outputs_distilbert_lora/.
+The trained adapter will be saved in outputs_distilbert_lora/.
+The classifier automatically loads it if available.

 ---

-## Requirements
+## 📦 Requirements

-See requirements.txt:
+Main dependencies (see requirements.txt):

 streamlit
 pillow